-With a masters degree from Sam Houston State University in Clinical Mental Health and a bachelors in teaching and directing an athletics program, Lola is poised to offer evidenced based treatment to children, adolescents, and adults.
-Lola is particularly mindful of the ways body and mind are connected, and works with clients to recognize how their physical health can impact their emotional well being, and their emotional state affects their health.
+With a master's degree from Sam Houston State University in clinical mental health and a bachelor's in teaching and directing an athletics program, Lola is poised to offer evidenced based treatment to children, adolescents, and adults.
+Lola is particularly mindful of the ways body and mind are connected, and she works with clients to recognize how their physical health can impact their emotional well-being as well as how their emotional state affects their health.

 Lola recognizes how different cultures perceive mental health, and as a greater goal, works to help the community understand that mental health is important to people of all ethnicities, sexual orientations, religions, and other backgrounds.
 In her application to work at HFC, she impressed us most with the statement, “I strive to educate and create safe spaces for all people to have a voice, express their realities, and recognize the power of understanding themselves.”
 We are proud to have her on our team.